MatinAniss/gpui-book/src/styling/text.md

 ## Text

-Any element that implements the `Styled` trait allows its text style to be modifed through the `.text_style()` function or with the utility CSS-like styling functions.
+Any element that implements the `Styled` trait allows its text style to be modified through the `.text_style()` function or with the utility CSS-like styling functions.

 ### Color